ctasca/react-image-magnifiers/README.md

 **touchActivation:** Sets the touch method for zooming in/out.
 Accepts: "tap", "doubleTap", or "longTouch".
 Can also import the TOUCH_ACTIVATION constants to assist.
 Type: string, Default: "tap".

 **imageSrc:** Passed to the src of the image.
-Also accepts an array of image paths in case fallbacks are required.
-Each image path in the array will be tried in order until either one loads, or the end of the array is reached.
-Type: string or array of strings, Default: "".
+Accepts a string path, an object with a src field, or an array of these for fallbacks.
+Each item in the array will be tried in order until either one loads, or the end of the array is reached.
+Type: string, { src: string }, or an array of these.
+Default: "".

 **imageAlt:** Passed to the alt of the image.

 **largeImageSrc:** Only available when using autoInPlace or inPlaceMinBreakpoint on the MagnifierContainer.
 Passed to the src of the large image (zoomed while in place mode is active).
-Also accepts an array of image paths in case fallbacks are required.
-Each image path in the array will be tried in order until either one loads, or the end of the array is reached.
-Type: string or array of strings, Default: "".
+Accepts a string path, an object with a src field, or an array of these for fallbacks.
+Each item in the array will be tried in order until either one loads, or the end of the array is reached.
+Type: string, { src: string }, or an array of these.
+Default: "".

 **style:** Passed to the style of the parent div.